Saturday, September 30, 2023

 Composed and Clinical: NYCFC thrash Toronto in Leagues Cup win

-NYCFC needed a win, and a win is what they got
+NYCFC needed a win, and a win is what they got.

-You only have one chance to make a first impression | Courtesy NYCFC.com
+You only have one chance to make a first impression | NYCFC.com

 It was win or go home: New York City FC needed an emphatic result against Toronto to turn things around, and oh-how-emphatic the final scoreline turned out to be.
-With the attack firing on all cylinders, NYCFC thumped the Canadian outfit 5-0, assuring themselves a place in the Leagues Cup Round of 32.
+With the attack firing on all cylinders, NYCFC thumped the Canadian outfit 5-0, assuring themselves a place in the Leagues Cup Round of 32

 Confident and composed from the jump, NYCFC were dominant from the opening stages, pressuring Toronto goalkeeper Sean Johnson on numerous occasions.
 But it took until the 30th minute for the hosts to get on the score sheet, with captain Maxime Chanot converting a header from a corner to get the atmosphere in Red Bull Arena jumping.
 Two quick-fire goals from new signing Mounsef Bakrar and Santiago Rodríguez saw NYCFC head to the locker rooms as 3-0 leaders at halftime, imparting a euphoric feeling not recently felt amongst the fan base.